bcrossley712/fs-journal/notes/05-javascript.md

 Insert script into the bottom of the body: <script src="#JavaFileName.js"></script>

+STUB out sections for easy identification

+NOTE helpful info
+.queryselector grabs information from the DOM similarlly to .getelementbyid but instead of ID you use anything like a class or element. setInterval( #what to do, #how often)

 //SECTION Data Types

 //Primative (value type) / Non-primative (reference type)